 Dental sealants or Tooth sealants are plastic coatings that protect the chewing surfaces of your teeth from bacteria and plaque that cause tooth decay.
-These are mainly applied to the grooves of your back teeth - premolars and molars - wherein decay occurs frequently.
+These are mainly applied to the grooves of your back teeth – premolars and molars – wherein decay occurs frequently.
 You will find that most of the tooth decay that occurs in children as well as teens happens in these tooth surfaces.
 Application of this coating protects chewing surfaces from germs as well as food items sticking to the grooves of these teeth.
 The best way to protect the permanent teeth of your child is to apply dental sealant.
-Adults can also benefit with this.
-IN US insurance companies pay for application of dental sealant on children's teeth; but they don't cover adult teeth.
+Adults can also benefit from this.
+In the US insurance companies pay for the application of a dental sealant on children’s teeth, but they don’t cover adult teeth.

-The dental sealants are plastic resins and they can be bonded into the fissures and pits of the tooth to make the tooth surface smooth; this will facilitate the bristles of the tooth brush to access all areas of your tooth and remove the plaque thereby preventing tooth decay.
+The dental sealants are plastic resins and they can be bonded into the fissures and pits of the tooth to make the tooth surface smooth; this will facilitate the bristles of the toothbrush from accessing all areas of your tooth and removing the plaque thereby preventing tooth decay.
 Another problem that you could face is that the thickness of the enamel layer in the fissures and pits is lesser than that in the other parts of the tooth.
-This means that this area is not only susceptible for cavity formation but also the cavities will penetrate the enamel layer in a shorter period.
-The teeth that are likely to be benefited by the application of this plastic coating are the permanent molars.
+This means that this area is not only susceptible to cavity formation but also the cavities will penetrate the enamel layer in a shorter period.
+The teeth that are likely to benefit from the application of this plastic coating are the permanent molars.
 It is ideal if you get the sealant applied immediately after the eruption of teeth and this will prevent tooth decay.

 The process of application of sealants is relatively simple and does not warrant any drilling or removal of tooth structure.
 The whole process might take a few minutes for every tooth.
-Sealants are capable of withstanding the normal chewing pressures.
-The sealant normally remains intact for 5-10 years and as long as the sealant remains the surface of your tooth will not decay; you may require a second application only after a number of years after consulting with your dentist.
+Sealants are capable of withstanding normal chewing pressures.
+The sealant normally remains intact for 5-10 years and as long as the sealant remains the surface of your tooth will not decay; you may require a second application only after several years after consulting with your dentist.

 Dental sealants and aesthetics

-Existence of sealants in your mouth can be seen for others only if they observe it closely.
-Sealants come in different shades such as clear, white, slightly tinted etc. and hence cannot be seen while talking or smiling.
+The existence of sealants in your mouth can be seen by others only if they observe it closely.
+Sealants come in different shades such as clear, white, slightly tinted, etc., and hence cannot be seen while talking or smiling.
 However, you can feel the existence of the sealant with your tongue.